 The Group manufactures and sells its products in many countries throughout the world.
 As a result, there is exposure to foreign currency risk as the Group enters into transactions and makes investments denominated in multiple currencies.
 For example, changes in currency exchange rates may affect the relative prices at which the Group and its competitors sell products in the same market and the cost of products and services the Group requires for its operations.
-The Group's predominant exposures are in U.S., European, Hong Kong and the PRC currencies.
+The Group's predominant exposures are in the currencies of the U.S., Eurozone, Hong Kong, the PRC and Vietnam.
 The Group is subject to risks arising from the translation of balance sheets and income statements of the Group members to U.S. dollar as well as risk arising from the export of products and sales outside the country of manufacture.
 With respect to the effects on translated earnings, if the U.S. dollar strengthens relative to local currencies, the Group's earnings could be negatively impacted.
 The translational and transactional impacts will vary over time and may be more material in the future.
 Although the Group utilizes risk management tools, including hedging, as it deems appropriate, to mitigate a portion of potential market fluctuations in foreign currencies, there can be no assurance that such measures will result in all market fluctuation exposure being eliminated.